Fair Access Protocol

 The successful operation of Leeds City Council's Fair Access Protocol is due to the willingness of all schools to work together with a genuine ethos of collaboration and co-operation to:

-• accept collective responsibility for the vulnerable children living in their local community and their right to education
+• accept collective responsibility for the vulnerable children living in their local community and their right to education.

-• act with a sense of urgency to minimise a pupil's time out of education – allocating appropriate school places to vulnerable children within 20 school days of them being identified as requiring FAP support
+• act with a sense of urgency to minimise a pupil's time out of education – allocating appropriate school places to vulnerable children within 20 school days of them being identified as requiring FAP support.

-• ensure all schools admit their fair share of unplaced vulnerable children
+• ensure all schools admit their fair share of unplaced vulnerable children.

-• work together restoratively in an open and honest way, offering constructive support and challenge to each other
+• work together restoratively in an open and honest way, offering constructive support and challenge to each other.

-Our schools work together collaboratively, taking into account the needs of the child, the needs of the school, but also the wider Area Inclusion Partnership (AIP) and its commitment to inclusion for all.
+Our schools work together collaboratively, taking into account the needs of the child, the needs of the school, and also the wider Area Inclusion Partnership (AIP) and its commitment to inclusion for all.
 When securing a place for a child through the agreed Protocol, all schools and pupils are treated in a fair, equitable and consistent manner.

 3. Equality Duty